Portiuncula: Basilica of Santa Maria degli Angeli

 The buildings which had been gradually added to the shrine were taken down by order of Pope Pius V (1566–1572), except the cell in which St Francis had died, and were replaced by a large basilica in contemporary style.
 The new edifice was erected over the cell just mentioned and over the Portiuncula chapel, which is situated immediately under the cupola.
 The basilica, which has three naves and a circle of chapels extending along the entire length of the aisles, was completed (1569–78) according to the plans of Giacomo Barozzi da Vignola, assisted by Galeazzo Alessi.

 In the night of 15 March 1832, the arch of the three naves and of the choir fell in, in consequence of an earthquake, the cupola sporting a big crack.
 Gregory XVI had all restored in 1836-1840, and on 8 September 1840 the basilica was reconsecrated by Cardinal Lambruschini.
 By Brief of 11 April 1909, Pope Pius X raised it to a "patriarchal basilica and papal chapel".
 The high altar was therefore immediately rebuilt at the expense of the Franciscan province of the Holy Cross (also known as the Saxon province), and a papal throne added.
 Under the bay of the choir, resting against the columns of the cupola, is still preserved the cell in which St Francis died, while, a little behind the sacristy, is the spot where the saint, during a temptation, is said to have rolled in a briar-bush, which was then changed into thornless roses.
-During this same night the saint received the Porziuncola Indulgence.
+During this same night the saint received the Portiuncula Indulgence.